hyperledger-archives/grid-docs/docs/0.1/grid_schema_family_specification.md

 ### Addressing

-Grid Schemas are stored under the Grid namespace `621dee`.
+Schemas are stored under the Grid namespace `621dee`.
 For each schemas, the address is formed by concatenating the namespace, the special policy namespace of `01`, and the first 62 characters of the SHA-512 hash of the schema name.